 We hope the general considerations which we have advanced are sufficient to prove the great value of gynnastics as an aid in medical treatment.
-It would be easy to recount many advantages which may be derived from a course of such exercises, whether the person who undergoes them be ailing or healthy.
-We might shew their effects in giving to the mind a more thorough mastery over the body, in praducing habits of prompt and precise action, and in making the spirits lively and cheerful.
-But we must pass on to give a little attention to the subject-matter of medical gymnastics.
+It would be easy to recount many advantages which may be derived from a course of such exercises, whether the person who undergoes them be alling or healthy.
+We might show their effects in giving to the mind a more thorough mastery over the body, in producing habits of prompt and precise action, and in making the spirits lively and cheerful.
+But we must pass on to give a little attention to the subject-matter of medical gynnastics.

 The object of medical gymnastics, we have said, is to exercise the muscles of the body, with the view of rendering the different parts healthy and vigorous.
 It is to keep, so far as possible, the whole of this fearful and wonderful mechanism of ours going in the manner intended by its Maker.
 Where through neglect or abuse this has been rendered impossible, these therapeutic exercises may yet, to some extent, produce an amelioration.
 In all cases the object is to develope and strengthen the muscles by exercise; and they, in turn, exert a beneficial effect on the organs with which they are connected.
-It seems to us, then, to be both a simple and correct method. to divide the therapeutic movements into classes corresponding with the different sets of muscles called into play.
+It seems to us, then, to be both a simple and correct method, to divide the therapeutic movements into classes corresponding with the different sets of muscles called into play.
 We wish to premise, however, that we do not pretend to give a full and accurate view of the medical gymnastics employed at Ben Rhydding.
 Our object is simply to present a summary view of the principal therapeutic movements, which will be found, in one form or another, included in the routine of every really philosophical system of medical gymnastics.
-The exercises we present are what are sometimes called "free exercises," i.e .- such as do not require the aid of technical apparatus.
-In our description of these exercises, we shall mainly follow the system of Dr. Moritz Schreber, whose excellent work we cordially recommend to the attention of our readers.\ quired to set the whole of the muscles of the neck in motion.
-This is done by the following movements:-
+The exercises we present are what are sometimes called "free exercises," i.e.-such as do not require the aid of technical apparatus.
+In our description of these exercises, we shall mainly follow the system of Dr. Moritz Schreber, whose excellent work we cordially recommend to the attention of our readers.